RHInception/re-docs/index.rst

 Release Engine
 ==============
+Release Engine is a collection of open-source tools that provides the functionality necessary to continuously deploy packaged code from a development team’s continuous integration server of choice to all environments and automate certain business processes associated with the release of code.

-Release Engine is a collection of open-source tools for managing automated software releases.
-The home of the Release Engines is on GitHub in the `RHInception Organization
+The home of the Release Engines is on
+GitHub in the `RHInception Organization
 <https://github.com/RHInception?query=re->`_.